 It also makes it harder for small pets to be able to climb on the bed as easily.
 If you are a sleeper who tends to roll around a lot, box springs easily redistribute your weight without much strain on the mattress itself.

 With box springs, you can get moderate functionality from most mattresses.
 Box springs are often accused of not being able to provide proper support.
 While most blame their mattresses for aches and pains, it actually stems from an improper foundation.

 If you wish to go a step further and chose one that suits more of your needs, read this curated list for the best alternatives present in the market.

 Slats are long planks of wood placed adjacent to each other in a bed frame.
 They are used to keep a mattress firmly in place without sagging or sinking.
 Wooden slats are thinner than box springs, so they provide lesser height to the mattress.

 Slats are easier to install than box springs.
-These planks come in separately for the user to install themselves. since individual piece doesn’t weigh a ton, it can be installed by a single person in the matter of a day.
+These planks come in separately for the user to install themselves. since an individual piece doesn’t weigh a ton, it can be installed by a single person in a matter of a day.
 Even the elderly can install slats in the blink of an eye.